BMR Calculator

 2. Choose your unit system: Metric (kg, cm) or US (lb, ft/in).

-5. Review results: Use BMR as your “at-rest” estimate; use TDEE for day-to-day calorie planning.
+5. Review results: Use BMR as your “at-rest” estimate; use the activity-adjusted estimate for day-to-day planning.

 BMR (Basal Metabolic Rate) estimates how many calories your body needs each day to maintain vital functions at complete rest (breathing, circulation, temperature regulation).